Investors challenge budget airline Wizz Air over labour rights | Business

 Investors challenge budget airline Wizz Air over labour rights

-"Respect for workers' rights is ultimately about caring about the safety of passengers," said Jens Munch Holst, chief executive of AkademikerPension, a $23 billion Danish pension fund.
-"There is a growing body of evidence of workers being blocked to join unions or sacked when they do so.
-This is completely unacceptable."

-While acknowledging that the company sought to manage labor relations through an internal body known as the Wizz People Council, the investors said they were concerned about its effectiveness in communicating staff concerns to management.
-Specifically, the investors pointed to a recent whistleblower report flagging concerns around pilot fatigue and flight safety.

-"Recognising workers' freedom to form and join unions is not only a legal and moral responsibility of the employer but also an important risk mitigation strategy," the letter said.
-"To remedy our concerns, we, therefore, encourage Wizz Air to publicly and formally recognize employees' rights to form and join unions; and commit to non-discrimination on the basis of union membership."

-AkademikerPension's Holst said if the board refused to act, his fund would ditch its stake.
-"If the company remains unresponsive, and fails to formally recognize unions, our only option is to divest our holdings and place the company on our exclusion list.

 "Our message is clear to the company.
-We will wait until 20 December and if our meeting requests are not met, expect exclusion."
+We will wait until 20 December and if our meeting requests are not met, expect exclusion," he said, adding that respecting workers' rights was also about caring for passenger safety.
+In the letter, investors acknowledged the company had sought to manage labour relations through an internal body known as the Wizz People Council but were concerned about its effectiveness.

+Wizz Air said the council provided a forum for employees to discuss important issues, held frequent employee engagement surveys and had a programme for "regular two-way dialogue" with the chief executive.
+The investors' letter pointed to a whistleblower report flagging concerns about pilot fatigue and flight safety, adding that recognising workers' freedom to form and join unions was "also an important risk mitigation strategy."

+"To remedy our concerns, we therefore encourage Wizz Air to publicly and formally recognise employees' rights to form and join unions; and commit to non-discrimination on the basis of union membership," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)